Slices for reductive group actions in algebraic and holomorphic symplectic geometry: Introduction

-Some of the most modern and intriguing Hamiltonian actions occur in the complex-algebraic and holomorphic categories \cite{bie:97,bry-kos:94,gan-gin:02,kal:06,kro,los:06,bor-mac:81,bea:00,chr-gin,moo-tac:11,her-sch-sea:20,boa:01,ati-bie:02,boa:12,dan-kir-swa:13,may:20,may:22,bie:23,bie:17}.
-With the above in mind, we note that complex reductive algebraic groups are the natural complex-geometric counterparts of compact Lie groups.
-The closest complex-geometric analogues of fundamental Weyl chambers are arguably \textit{Slodowy slices} \cite{slo:80} in complex reductive Lie algebras; they feature prominently in the study of nilpotent orbits \cite{slo:80,kos:63}, Poisson deformations \cite{lehn}, and quantizations \cite{gan-gin:02,gin:09,pre:07,amb}.
-One then wonders if Slodowy slices are examples of the traditional slices described above.
-The answer turns out to be negative; Slodowy slices generally do not satisfy the definition of a \textit{slice} in the context of Lie group actions on manifolds.
-It is therefore natural to seek a broader definition of a \textit{slice} in Hamiltonian geometry, with a view to encompassing both Slodowy slices and more traditional slices.
-A subsequent task would be to prove slice theorems in this more general context.
-Among other things, this would yield new slice theorems in the complex-algebraic and holomorphic categories.
-It would also be consistent with the long-standing interest in algebraic Hamiltonian slice theorems \cite{sch:17,cro-roe:22,los:06,kal:06}.
+In contrast, some of the most modern and intriguing Hamiltonian actions occur in the complex-algebraic and holomorphic categories \cite{bie:97,bry-kos:94,gan-gin:02,kal:06,kro,los:06,bor-mac:81,bea:00,chr-gin,moo-tac:11,her-sch-sea:20,boa:01,ati-bie:02,boa:12,dan-kir-swa:13,may:20,may:22,bie:23,bie:17}.
+We are thereby motivated to formulate and prove slice theorems for Hamiltonian actions of complex reductive algebraic groups, the natural complex-geometric counterparts of compact Lie groups.
+Versions of this endeavor have attracted considerable interest; see \cite{sch:17,cro-roe:22,los:06,kal:06}.
+While the transition from compact to complex reductive groups may sound innocuous for developing slice theories, it introduces several new obstacles; one is the lack of direct, complex-geometric analogues of fundamental Weyl chambers.
+Perhaps the closest analogues of these chambers are \textit{Slodowy slices} \cite{slo:80} in complex reductive Lie algebras; they feature prominently in the study of nilpotent orbits \cite{slo:80,kos:63}, Poisson deformations \cite{lehn}, and quantizations \cite{gan-gin:02,gin:09,pre:07,amb}.
+The problem is that Slodowy slices generally do not satisfy the definition of a \textit{slice} in the context of Lie group actions on manifolds.
+It is therefore natural to seek a broader definition of a \textit{slice} in Hamiltonian geometry, with a view to accomplishing the following: witnessing Slodowy slices and more traditional slices as examples, and providing enough flexibility to prove reasonable analogues of the symplectic slice theorems in algebraic and holomorphic symplectic geometry.

 There is another context in which to re-examine the classical slice theorems.
 To this end, one has notions of a \textit{symplectic groupoid} and Hamiltonian actions thereof \cite{mik-wei:88,kar:86,wei:87,cos-daz-wei:87}.
 These notions have shaped modern research in Poisson and symplectic geometry, including geometric quantization \cite{wei-xu:91,cat-fel:01,wei:912}, Hamiltonian reduction \cite{cro-may:22,mik-wei:88,cat-zam:07,cat-zam:09,bra-fer}, Lie-theoretic Poisson geometry \cite{cra-fer,cra-fer2}, local normal form results \cite{fer-mar,fre-mar:17,bis-bur-lim-mei,bur-lim-mei}, and mathematical quantum field theory \cite{cro-may:24,cro-may:242,cal:15}.
 It turns out that Hamiltonian $G$-spaces for a Lie group $G$ are in bijective correspondence with Hamiltonian spaces for the \textit{cotangent groupoid} $T^*G\tto\g^*$, where $\g$ is the Lie algebra of $G$.
 This fact suggests the possibility of generalizing the classical slice theorems to the setting of Hamiltonian symplectic groupoid actions.